-It is the field supervisor's responsibility to make all necessary travel arrangements for his/her team, whenever possible, in consultation with the central office.
-The field supervisor is responsible for the maintenance and security of the team vehicle.
-The vehicle should be used exclusively for survey-related travel, and when not in use, should be parked in a safe place.
-The driver of the vehicle takes instructions from the field supervisor.
+It is the supervisor's responsibility to make all necessary travel arrangements for his/her team, whenever possible, in consultation with the central office.
+The supervisor is responsible for the maintenance and security of the team vehicles.
+The driver of the vehicle takes instructions from the supervisor.